How to Hire Great Talent: 10 Hiring Tips for Startups

 Before you begin your startup hiring process, it’s important to make sure all your department heads and internal stakeholders are well aligned on talent requirements.
 Identify what skill gaps you have as an organization and what competencies you will need going forward.
 This will help you create the most effective job specifications and hire the right set of skills.
 It will also let you offer candidates a clear growth journey at your startup.
 Many good candidates hesitate to work with young firms because of uncertainty and the lack of clarity surrounding their job roles — so getting this right will help you stand out.

-One way to widen the pool at this stage is to ensure that your job specifications are unbiased and inclusive.
+One way to widen the pool at this stage is to ensure that your job postings and specifications are unbiased and inclusive.
 Run your job description through an analysis tool to check against gender-coded language and other biases.
 This lets you create a fairer and more inclusive hiring process, thus making the experience more pleasant for everyone involved.

 2. Hire flexibly and on-demand

-Don’t restrict your search to just full-time employees — open your startup hiring efforts to include external talent too.
-This lets you hire more flexibly, thus driving immense cost efficiencies.
+Don’t restrict your search to just full-time employees — open your startup hiring process to include external talent too.
+This lets you hire more flexibly, thus driving immense hiring cost efficiencies.
 Freelancers and contractors can help you tide through busy periods — without having to make a full-time hire and offering all the perks and benefits that that involves.

-The process of hiring full-time employees too often comes with hefty costs of its own.
+The process of hiring full-time employees too often comes with hefty hiring costs of its own.
 Think cost of redundancies, cost of EORs, recruiter fees, and onboarding charges — all of which you can sidestep with freelance or contract workers.
 What’s more, external talent also takes away the urgency of having to hire in haste — it allows you to take your time and make a better decision with your full-time hires while still ensuring that your deliveries remain uninterrupted.

 Freelance marketplaces like People Per Hour are fantastic places to find talent, quickly and efficiently.
 A lot of highly skilled professionals operate on a freelance or contractual basis on such platforms, and this can be a great way to bring extremely experienced people on board at a fraction of the cost.